swatisbhat/ThePulse/README.md

 # ThePulse
-Tool to display news headlines
+Tool to display news headlines on the terminal.